Everything You Need to Know About 1p Per Hour Electric Heaters

 5. Potential oil leaks:

 While rare, oil leaks can occur, potentially causing damage and requiring replacement of the heater.
-This would negate long-term cost savings from the "1p per hour per 100W" efficiency.
+This would negate the long-term cost savings from the "1p per hour per 100W" efficiency.

 Comparing Halogen Heaters